ttulka/ddd-example-ecommerce/README.md

 Events contain no Domain Objects.

-For communication across Services an Event Publisher abstraction is used, located in the package `..ecommerce.common`.
+For communication across Services an Event Publisher abstraction is used, located in the package `..ecommerce.common.events`.
 The interface is an Output Port (in the Hexagonal Architecture) and as a cross-cutting concern is its implementation injected by the Application.

 ## Architectural Overview